Leakage and Interpretability in Concept-Based Models: Concept bottleneck models

 \section{Concept bottleneck models}

-Consider a dataset $\left\{ x^{(n)}, c^{(n)}, y^{(n)}\right\}_{n=1}^N$ with $N$ observations, where $x^{(n)} \in \R^d$ is the input, $c^{(n)} \in \{0,1\}^k$ represents a set of $k$ annotated concepts, and $y^{(n)} \in \{1, \dots, \ell\}$ is the target label.
+Consider a dataset $\left\{ \bm{x}^{(n)}, c^{(n)}, y^{(n)}\right\}_{n=1}^N$ with $N$ observations, where $\bm{x}^{(n)} \in \R^m$ is the input, $c^{(n)} \in \{0,1\}^k$ represents a set of $k$ annotated concepts, and $y^{(n)} \in \{1, \dots, \ell\}$ is the target label.
 A CBM (Figure \ref{figure_scheme_CBM_CEM}) is the composition of a concept encoder $g^*$ mapping the input to the predicted concept activations $\hat{c} = g^*(x)$, and a classifier head $f^*$ which maps the concepts to the predicted label $\hat{y} = f^*(\hat{c})$.
 This framework easily extends to regression tasks $y$ and to categorical or continuous concepts.

-The presence of a concept bottleneck displaying the predicted concept activations for each input allows a human agent to directly supervise the model reasoning without resorting to post-hoc approaches to explainability such as CAM \citep{CAM}, GradCAM \citep{GradCAM}, LIME \citep{LIME} or SHAP \citep{SHAP}.
-Additionally, this setup enables human interventions: if one or more predicted concepts are identified as incorrect for a given input $x^{(n)}$, a human agent can fix their values according to their expertise, resulting in an improved task prediction.
+The presence of a concept bottleneck displaying the predicted concept activations for each input allows a human overseer to directly supervise the model reasoning without resorting to post-hoc approaches to explainability such as CAM \citep{CAM}, GradCAM \citep{GradCAM}, LIME \citep{LIME} or SHAP scores \citep{SHAP}.
+Additionally, this setup enables human interventions: if one or more predicted concepts are identified as incorrect for a given input $\bm{x}^{(n)}$, a human overseer can update their values according to their expertise, resulting in an improved task prediction.
+Recent work argues that CBM interventions can be interpreted through a causal lens as approximate interventions on concept variables in a concept-to-label causal model \citep{shin2022a}.
+Counterfactual CBMs \citep{dominici2025counterfactual} make this connection to causality more explicit by learning to generate concept-level counterfactuals.

-To achieve full interpretability, the final head architecture should represent a functional dependence that is interpretable.
-This allows for a higher level of supervision, e.g. in terms of which concepts are more relevant for the task prediction.
-A popular choice is linear classifiers.

-There are three possible strategies to train CBMs as introduced by \cite{koh20a}: \begin{itemize} \item \emph{independent training}, where the concept encoder and the final head are trained independently on ground-truth data,
+There are three possible strategies to train CBMs as introduced by \cite{koh20a}: \begin{itemize} \item \emph{independent training}, where the concept encoder and the final head are trained independently on ground-truth data.
+In this case,

-where $\mathcal{L}_c$ and $\mathcal{L}_y$ are suitable loss functions for the concepts and the label respectively; \item \emph{sequential training}, where the concept encoder is trained on ground-truth data, while the final head is trained on the predicted concepts,
+where $\mathcal{L}_c$ and $\mathcal{L}_y$ are suitable loss functions for the concepts and the label respectively; \item \emph{sequential training}, where the concept encoder is trained on ground-truth data, while the final head is trained on the predicted concepts.
+In this case,